Here is what horror film you should watch this Halloween, based on your King’s degree

 Psychology – Shutter Island (2010)

-Shutter Island is well known for its success as a psychology horror where a U.S Marshal is brought to the island to investigate an escaped convict.
-To escape from the island, he must confront his own psychology (get it?).
+Shutter Island is well known for its success as a psychological horror.
+The film revolves around a U.S Marshal who is brought to the island to investigate an escaped convict.
+To escape from the place, he must confront his own psychology (get it?).

-Psychology students can treat this film as a case study by finally living out all your dreams of diagnosing people rather than endlessly studying research methods and coding.
+Psychology students can treat this movie as a case study by finally living out all their dreams of diagnosing people, rather than endlessly studying research methods and coding.